MarieAshley/oldblog/fathersday.md

 ## Yosemite Falls
 Tourists, hikers, and rock climbers come to Yosemite to view and to be awe-inspired by the massive and unforgiving, once magma, glacier-sculpted granite alive by thunderous falls and softened by dewy meadows.

 Dad took Mom, Britt, and me to Yosemite during our summer vacation.
 While Mom watched over her nutty kids, Dad would venture off to do several day hikes, including Half Dome.
 He also risked taking me up the falls because he wanted to show me that I could accomplish something, if only it was a hike to the top of Yosemite Falls.
-Note that at this point in my life I was a straight D fourth grader with needless to say few accomplishments.
-I was happy to spend some father-daughter time.

 We reached the falls easily and took a break to admire the accomplishment and the view.

-###### _"Do not walk over to look at the falls.
+#### _"Do not walk over to look at the falls.
 That is how people die."_

 A few forgetful moments later, I walked over in aim to see what the top of a waterfall looked like.
 I almost got to the edge when I heard my dad scream, ""ASHLEY!""
 Fearing the wrath of my dad, but not for my life as I failed to comprehend the gravity of the situation, I ran back to him.
 I nearly scared him to death.